justserdar/nuxt-coolify/docs/guide/api/composables/useCoolify.md

 ## Usage

 To reach the internal Coolify API endpoints within the module, use the useCoolify composable.
-This composables returns multiple helpers that automates all the API calls via Nitro:
+This composable can return multiple helpers that automate all the API calls via Nitro:

 ```ts
 const {